 no cable or external power supply is needed.

-The Alea II comes with driver support for Microsoft Windows XP,
+The Alea II comes with driver support for Microsoft Windows

 ActiveX control that enables access to the device through COM.

 Recent versions of Linux, NetBSD, and OpenBSD include